Homepage

 THE JUDGE & JAKE WYLER (Aired on NBC 12/2/72) warm and ligh hearted who done it has Bette Davis as a retired Judge who runs a private detective agency with her #1 flatfoot Doug McClure.
 The hope was that this would become a series but it never caught on.
 ORDER

 KILLDOZER (Aired on ABC 2/2/74) When a bulldozer hits a meteorite that crash landed on earth, an alien presence takes control of the machine and sets it against the construction workers who are working on this desolate island.
 A very suspenseful flick that burned itself in my memory upon seeing it as a child.
 Written by Sci-Fi author Theodore Sturgeon.
+Comes with color box art for an extra $3.00.
+Specify in instructions box when ordering if you want the art.
 ORDER

 KILLJOY (Aired on CBS 10/22/81) Off-beat mystery centering around the murder of a model, and some shady charectors including a pathologist, a surgeon, and a scheming female doctor.
 An early appearence by Kim Bassinger highlights this flick, plus the fact that it won the Mystery Writers of America Edgar award.
 Try and top that!
 ORDER